isaacnmm/pestpolicy-hugo2XX/content/posts/best-spray-gun-for-enamel-paint/index.md

 It is multi-purpose powered by a two-stage power engine and you can use it on ceilings, walls, and other surfaces.
 Secondly, it comes with a 20 ft. hose pipe that enables smooth spraying without causing hand fatigue.
 Even when the machine is stationary, you can still control it to paint your target minimum struggle and achieve a seamless surface.

-Pros:
-- Applies materials with different viscosity
-- Achieves different spray patterns
-- Comes with a 20ft.
+Pros: - Applies materials with different viscosity - Achieves different spray patterns - Comes with a 20ft.

 hose pipe - Powered by a 2 stage turbine - It is multi-purpose - It is durable

-Cons:
-- Not suitable for large projects
+Cons: - Not suitable for large projects

+> See Also: > Paint Roller for Smooth Finish

 ###  [2.
 Graco Magnum 262805 X7 Paint Sprayer](https://www.amazon.com/dp/B0026SSW8G/?tag=p-policy-20)